Requests Introduction & Overview

 When you’ve completed the course, take our interactive quiz to check your learning progress:

 Take the Quiz: Test your knowledge with our interactive “HTTP Requests With the "requests" Library” quiz.
-Upon completion you will receive a score so you can track your learning progress over time:
+You’ll receive a score upon completion to help you track your learning progress:

 Interactive Quiz